vitalyisaev2/dns-proxy-server/README.md

 ## Running without docker

-you **can not** have other dns running on 53 port in some tests I discover that the DNS not work as well on another port
+you **can not** have other dns running on 53 port, in some tests I discover that the DNS not work as well on another port

 Build the project